Acheron-class destroyer

-The Acheron class (re-named the I class in October 1913) was a class of twenty-three destroyers of the British Royal Navy, all built under the 1910–11 Programme and completed between 1911 and 1912, which served during the First World War.
-A further six ships were built to the same design for the Royal Australian Navy as River-class destroyers.
+The Acheron class (renamed the I class in October 1913) was a class of twenty-three destroyers of the British Royal Navy, all built under the 1910–11 Programme and completed between 1911 and 1912, which served during the First World War.
 There was considerable variation between the design and construction of ships within this class, which should be considered as more of a post-build grouping than a homogeneous class.

 Design

 Originally, 20 ships, including Acheron, were ordered but three more were completed by Yarrow & Company.
-Three River-class destroyers of the Royal Australian Navy were laid down in British yards, with another three built in Australia.
 The Acherons were generally repeats of the preceding Acorn- or H-class, although Acheron and five others were builders' specials.
 They differed from the Acorns in having only two funnels, both of which were short, the foremost being thicker than the after stack.
 The 12-pounder guns were mounted slightly further forward than in the Acorns.

 Variation within the class

 Fourteen of the class were completed to an Admiralty standard design, although those built by John Brown and Company at Clydebank (Hind, Hornet and Hydra) had Brown-Curtis type turbines and only two shafts.
 Archer and Attack used steam at higher pressures and Badger and Beaver were completed with geared steam turbines for evaluation purposes, achieving speeds of 30.7 kn in trials.